hardikroutray/displacedscouting_fitscountinglimits/README.md

 **step5>>**

 Create multibin datacards for the same mass and store Nevt UL or xsec UL or br UL as csv file\
-python cal_limit_v0.py $1 will create multibin datacards for given lifetime(lifetimes array inside cal_limit_v0 script) inside the created mass folders and store limits for each mass and various lifetimes as a csv file
+python cal_limit_v0.py $1 will create multibin datacards for given lifetimes(lifetimes array inside cal_limit_v0 script) inside the previously created mass folders and store limits for each mass and various lifetimes as a csv file

 **step5>>**